cedlll/designr/designr.md

 - SHOULD prefer Base UI for new primitives if compatible with the stack
 - MUST add an aria-label to icon-only buttons
 - NEVER rebuild keyboard or focus behavior by hand unless explicitly requested
+- SHOULD prefer Base UI unless a required pattern is better supported elsewhere
+- CHOOSE Radix UI for developer speed and standard accessible components unless a required pattern is better supported elsewhere
+- CHOOSE React Aria for complex widgets like date pickers or enterprise-grade internationalization and mobile precision unless a required pattern is better supported elsewhere

 ## Interaction